WILDLIFE SAFARIS

 In the morning, we will hear a brief introduction on the region’s conservation projects for snow leopard and other rare species.
 We will set out each day to one of the frequently sited valleys in search of the elusive cat.
 Packed lunch will be provided and we will enjoy dinner at the base camp by a warm fire site.
 Overnight in tents or gers.
 (Tent camp; B, L, D)

-In the morning, transfer back to the local town for our return flight back to Ulaanbaatar and transfer to your hotel located in the downtown Ulaanbaatar.
+In the morning, transfer back to the local town for our return flight back to Ulaanbaatar and transfer to your hotel located in the downtown.
 The rest of the afternoon is free for resting at your hotel.
 Dinner is independent.
-(Hotel Bayangol or similar; B, L, D)

-Day 9.
-Hustai National Park
+Day 16.
+Visit Hustai National Park

 In the morning, drive to the Hustai National Park, to spot the takhi wild horses in their natural habitat with a chance to photograph them.
 After lunch, spend the afternoon exploring the park’s various sites before returning back to Ulaanbaatar.
 Enjoy dinner at a local restaurant.
-(Hotel Bayangol or similar; B, L, D)
+(Hotel Shangri La or similar; B, L, D)

 Day 17.
 Ulaanbaatar sightseeing